imagepbl/effort-sharing/README.md

 The high-level functions used by the command line scripts, as well as some of the lower level functions, can also be imported in an interactive Python session.
 This is especially convenient for analyzing results, generating visualizations, documenting workflows for publications, et cetera.

-All functions that can be imported are documented [here](...).
+The internal structure of the effortsharing package is documented in [apidocs.md](apidocs.md).
+While unpolished, it may serve as a starting point when diving into the internals of the code.

 Additionally, the `notebooks` folder in the root of the repository contains various analyses that we've conducted in the past.
-Please note that the package was developed in tandemw with these notebooks, and we do not intend to maintain the notebooks as the package evolves further.
+Please note that the package was developed in tandem with these notebooks, and we do not intend to maintain the notebooks as the package evolves further.
 So, while the notebooks may serve as a starting point for exploration, most of them will usually be outdated.
 We *do* intend to make a dedicated release whenever we publish results generated from these notebooks.
 In that case, the results are reproducible by rewinding to the version that was associated with this publication.

 ### Config file